The Best Slice of Pizza in Every Single State

 INDIANA: THE ROLLING STONEBAKER

 If you can track this roving pizza truck down, you’re in for some of the best damn pizza imaginable.
-Try the Cuban (above) with ham and pickles, or spring for the Purple Pig, with pork shoulder, barbecue sauce, mozzarella and purple coleslaw.
+Try the Purple Pig, with pork shoulder, barbecue sauce, mozzarella and purple coleslaw.

 IOWA: HARRIS PIZZA